eBay/Muse/muse-site/docs/05 - third-party-plugins/01 - overview.md

 - @ebay/muse-layout-antd: a layout plugin provides custmizable header and sider.
 - @ebay/muse-dashboard: a dashboard plugin allows other plugins to contribute widgets.

-In other topics of this category, we will introduce them one by one, mainly about the APIs and extension points they provide.
+In other topics of this category, we will introduce them one by one.
 So, if you build apps on these plugins you can read them.
 Otherwise you can choose to write your common plugins from scrach with your own prefered approaches.

+The introduction of a third-party plugin may include below parts:
+- The main feature it provides.
+- Extension points
+- MUSE_GLOBAL APIs
+- Exported assets
+- Shared modules (if a lib plugin).

+## Summary
+Muse plugins provides a mechanism for re-using bigger blocks of the application development.
+Though for now there are reuseful plugins from us, hope there would be more plugins from the community.